 Use of Information

-We contract with other companies and individuals to help us provide services.
-For example, we may host some of our web sites on another company's computers, hire technical consultants, or work with companies to remove repetitive information from customer lists, analyze data, provide marketing assistance, and provide customer service.
-In addition, as a healthcare professional, we may validate your licensure status and other information against available databases that list licensed health care professionals.
-In order to perform their jobs, these other companies may have limited access to some of the personal information we maintain about our users.
-We require all such companies to comply with the terms of our privacy policies, to limit their access to any information to the minimum necessary to perform their obligations, and not to use the information they may access for purposes other than fulfilling their responsibilities to us.
+In order to perform their jobs these other companies may have limited access to some of the personal information we maintain about our users.
+We require all such companies to comply with the terms of our privacy policies, to limit their access to any information to the minimum amount necessary to perform their obligations and not to use the information they may access for purposes other than fulfilling their responsibilities to us.

-We may release registration information when we believe release is required to comply with law.
-If we discover that a third party inadvertently disclosed personal information about any of our customers, we will take immediate action to prevent further occurrences.
+RTP may release registration information when we believe such release is required by law.
+If we discover that a third party inadvertently disclosed personal information about any of our users, we will take immediate action to prevent further occurrences.

-Other than the cases described above, RTP will not release personally identifiable information to a third party without the user's consent.
-Also, if we ask your consent to release information to a third party, we will use our best efforts to clearly define and limit the scope of your consent.
+Other than in the cases described in this policy, RTP will not release PII to a third party without the user's consent.
+Also, if we ask consent to release information to a third party, we will make our best efforts to clearly define and limit the scope of that consent.

 Protection of Information

-We have implemented technology and security policies, rules and other measures to protect the personal data that we have under our control from unauthorized access, improper use, alteration, unlawful or accidental destruction, and accidental loss.
-We also protect your information by requiring that all our employees and others who have access to or are associated with the processing of your data respect your confidentiality.
+RTP has implemented technology and security policies, rules and other measures to protect the personal data that we have under our control from unauthorized access, improper use, alteration, unlawful or accidental destruction and accidental loss.
+We also protect user information by requiring that all RTP employees and others who have access to or are associated with the processing of user data respect user confidentiality.

-RTP uses security methods to determine the identity of its registered users, so that appropriate rights and restrictions can be enforced for that user.
+RTP uses security methods to determine the identity of its registered users so that appropriate rights and restrictions can be enforced for that user.
 Reliable verification of user identity is called authentication.
 RTP uses both passwords and usernames to authenticate users.
-Users are responsible for maintaining their own passwords.
+Users are responsible for maintaining their own passwords and usernames.

 Storage of Health Information

-Information in our data centers is backed up routinely, in order to aid in the recovery of information in the event of accidental damage of information or due to a natural disaster.
-The backup media is stored in a physically secure storage facility.
+Information in our data centers is backed up routinely in order to aid in the recovery of information in the event of accidental damage of information or a natural disaster.
+The backup media are stored in a physically secure storage facility.

 Correction of Information